Güstrow Dom

 The Dom ("cathedral") is a Brick Gothic Lutheran church, the largest church in the German city of Güstrow.
 It was built as a collegiate church and has never actually been a cathedral.
 Initially completed in 1335, the church is the oldest extant building in Güstrow.
 It houses the sculpture Der Schwebende ("The Floating One"), a war memorial created by Ernst Barlach.
+The apostle figures by Claus Berg, called the Güstrow Apostles, are also famous.